octo-technology/OpenTezos/docs/formal-verification/introduction.md

 The Tezos blockchain has several advantages over its concurrents.
 One of them is the **formal verification of smart contract**.
 This module shows a brief overview of how Tezos smart contracts can be formally verified.

-//TODO: One phase here about what is formal verification.
+//TODO: Add one phase here about what is formal verification, and what is its purpose.
+The goal to to quickly inform the reader if he should continue reading or is not interested to go further.

 We will first introduce some basic concepts of the _Type theory_ such as _GADT_ which allows inductive types on the _Calculus of Inductive Construction_ (CiC).
 The proof assistant _Coq_, which is based on the CiC, is then used for proving theorems.